 Check out our Guide to Memorialization and Cremation Tribute Ideas.

 #5 A return to the 19th century concept of family-led funerals

 Back in the day, an undertaker was largely just responsible for making a coffin and burying the deceased.
 The family would prepare their loved ones and lay them to rest in the parlor, holding a vigil at home to mourn their departed family member.

 Eventually, the business of undertaking extended to funeral parlors and, today, funeral homes and funeral directors.

 However, there is a trend affecting the funeral industry today, where more families are wishing to conduct a ‘DIY’ funeral for their loved one instead of just using a funeral home to conduct everything.

 These 5 trends are changing an industry that has been very traditional for many decades.
-Some in the business recognize these changes and are adapting to meet the demand.
+Some businesses recognize these changes and adapt to meet the demand.
 But for some in the industry, these trends are presenting them with challenges.